Akselmo/akselmo/README.md

 I'm always looking for projects to contribute in, so if you need help in something, feel free to ask.
 Maybe I can have a crack at it.

-I do most of my work on Codeberg: https://codeberg.org/akselmo
+**I do my future work on Codeberg: https://codeberg.org/akselmo**.
+This is because I do not really like how Github used GPL code to train the Copilot, without any attribution to the original writers of the code.

 ## Notable projects: